xunyunliu/personal_website/content/post/install_matlab.md

 +++

 ## Download software
-Go to the [download page](https://au.mathworks.com/downloads/) and download the install file as a zip.
+Go to the [download page](https://au.mathworks.com/downloads/) and download the installation file as a zip.

 You may have to log in using your matlab credentials before downloading the installation file.